Tacoma Dome: Soccer

+The first professional soccer game to be played at the Tacoma Dome was a EuroPac Cup match between the Seattle Sounders and Internacional from Brazil.
+The Sounders lost 2–1 in front of 6,340; the stadium's capacity was set at 19,000 for soccer.
+The team also bid for a lease to play their indoor season at the Dome, but lost to the Tacoma Stars.

 The final match of the 1986 College Cup, the NCAA championship tournament for men's soccer, was hosted at the Tacoma Dome on December 13, 1986.
-The Duke Devils won 1–0 against the Akron Zips and clinched their first national title in front of 4,652 spectators.
+The Duke Blue Devils won 1–0 against the Akron Zips and clinched their first national title in front of 4,652 spectators.
 The turf surface at the Dome was uneven and patched with electrical tape; it was later criticized as "no place to play a championship game" by Akron coach Steve Parker and "dangerous" by Duke midfielder Joey Valenti.

 The second-division Seattle Sounders played several soccer matches at the Dome during their inaugural season in the American Professional Soccer League in 1994 before moving to Memorial Stadium in Seattle.

 Basketball

 The championship game of the NCAA Division I women's basketball tournament (known as the Women's Final Four) was hosted at the Tacoma Dome in 1988 and 1989.
 The latter was the first to be played in the same metropolitan area as the men's Final Four, which was hosted by the Kingdome in Seattle.

+The Seattle SuperSonics played their first exhibition game at the Tacoma Dome on October 9, 1983, and lost 117–98 to the Portland Trail Blazers.
+The stadium was configured with a maximum capacity of 22,000 for NBA games.
+The team played four regular season games in Tacoma during the 1983–84 season and averaged 11,852 in attendance, greater than in the Kingdome.
+The Sonics played four regular season games at the Dome during the 1984–85 season, but announced in April 1985 that they would not return for the following season to focus on their move to the Seattle Center Coliseum.

-The Seattle SuperSonics relocated to Tacoma for 41 homes games during the 1994–95 season while the Seattle Center Coliseum underwent extensive renovations to become KeyArena (now Climate Pledge Arena).
+The Sonics relocated to Tacoma for 41 home games during the 1994–95 season while the Seattle Center Coliseum underwent extensive renovations to become KeyArena (now Climate Pledge Arena).
 The Dome was later used for Sonics games during other seasons and was offered by the city as a replacement for KeyArena during the team's relocation negotiations in 2006.
 The Seattle Storm of the WNBA played an exhibition game at the Tacoma Dome in 2002 and a playoff game in 2013 that had been moved from KeyArena due to a scheduling conflict.

 1990 Goodwill Games

-The Dome was also the venue of ice hockey, gymnastics, and figure skating events during the 1990 Goodwill Games, and home to numerous other minor-league ice hockey and indoor soccer teams.
+The Dome was also the venue of ice hockey, gymnastics, and figure skating events during the 1990 Goodwill Games.